March 25, 2023 3 min read

 Treatment times may vary depending on the area being treated, hair colour and pigmentation of the skin.
 Before the treatment begins, shaving and cleaning the targeted area is recommended, as well as starting with the lowest intensity level to ensure adjusting to your skin type.

 Although the number of treatments required will vary from person to person, typically IPL Hair Removal is a continuous process for all users as reduction increases with each treatment you have.
-Usually 3 – 6 treatments are enough to reduce hair from common problem areas but various factors affect the results of the treatment (thickness of hair, the area subjected to treatment, the growth cycle of hair).
+Usually 6 – 8 treatments are enough to reduce part of the hair from common problem areas but various factors affect the results of the treatment (thickness of hair, the area subjected to treatment, the growth cycle of hair), so a full 10 - 12 session treatment is ideal.

 Hair Removal with an IPL is faster, less obtrusive, and more cost effective than any other hair removal system today.
 Therefore, it is commonly thought that IPL Hair Removal is the most advanced and effective permanent hair reduction process available.